All Episodes

 John, I don't want to interrupt, but put emphasis on this.

-Yeah, the the FBI was equivocal about it.
+Yeah, the FBI was equivocal about it.

-And remember, the Justice Department was also telling the FBI we don't buy the Logan Act.
+And remember, the Justice Department was also telling the FBI, we don't buy the Logan Act.

 It's a stretch.